 - Place battery pack in the saw.
-Align raised rib on battery pack with groove inside saw, then slide battery pack in saw as shown in figure 6. - Make sure the latches on each side of the battery pack snap into place and battery pack is secured in saw before beginning operation.
+Align raised rib on battery pack with groove inside saw, then slide battery pack in saw. - Make sure the latches on each side of the battery pack snap into place and battery pack is secured in saw before beginning operation.

-A CAUTION: When placing battery pack in the saw, be sure raised rib on battery pack aligns with groove inside saw and latches snap into place properly.
+CAUTION: When placing battery pack in the saw, be sure raised rib on battery pack aligns with groove inside saw and latches snap into place properly.
 Improper assembly can cause damage to saw and battery pack.